CalPERS says annual return jumps to 11.2 percent from 0.6 percent

 "CalPERS is focused on the long-term sustainability of our system," said Chief Executive Officer Marcie Frost.
 "Of course, we welcome this fiscal year's strong returns, but we also remain about 68 percent funded and vulnerable to a downturn in stock markets.
 This will be our focus as we continue to move through the asset allocation process over the next six months."

-Reporting by Robin Respaut; Editing by Chizu Nomiyama and David Gregorio
+Reporting by Robin Respaut; additional reporting by Peter Henderson; Editing by Marguerita Choy and David Gregorio